Burdock Root Benefits

 Burdock Root contains vitamins A, B complex and E. Phytochemicals include; chlorogenic acid, taraxosterol, arctigen, mucilage, resin; arctigenin, arctic acid; volatile oils & acids; non-hydroxy acids and sucrose.
 The root contains up to 50% inulin (or fructosan).

 Burdock is considered to be safe, however it should only be obtained from reputable sources and should never be collected in the wild.
-The Burdock plant resembles and is in the same plant family as belladonna nightshade plants, which are highly toxic.
+Burdock resembles plants in the same family as belladonna nightshade, which are highly toxic.
 They often grow together.

 Burdock Root is a natural diuretic and therefore shouldn't be taken if you are dehydrated.
 Do not take if taking other diuretics or water pills, as it can increase dehydration.